kail2164/rabbitmq-multitenancy/README.md

 3. **account**: This is where we will manage the accounts in our application, it will also handle the authentication as well as authorization.

 4. **product**: This is the multi-tenancy project that manages the products.
+4. **api-gateway**: This is API Gateway service to route the request to their correct handler

 ## How it works